-Termites shed their wings shortly after they find a mate, leaving behind an obvious sign that they are occupying a space.
+Termite swarmers shed their wings shortly after they find a mate, leaving behind an obvious sign that they are occupying a space.
 If you see piles of wings on your porch or in windows, you may have a termite infestation.

 Termites eat wood and anything containing cellulose, such as wallpaper, books, boxes, carpet backing, drywall and furniture.
 In their natural environment, termites support the ecosystem.
 They digest rotting wood, turning it into humus, an organic material that improves soil.
 When land development displaces termites, they can occupy and destroy buildings.

 Homeowners should schedule termite inspections during three key times.
-First, prospective home buyers should consult a pest management group during the purchasing process.
+First, prospective home buyers should consult a pest control service during the purchasing process.
 An inspection can reveal termite damage, allowing for treatment and repairs during negotiation.
 Second, homeowners should schedule a professional inspection every 3 to 5 years.
-These inspections can stop an infestation early or prevent an infestation by advising changes to the home and landscaping.
+These inspections can stop an infestation early or prevent future infestations by advising changes to the home and landscaping.
 Third, anyone who has had a termite treatment in the past should schedule ongoing, preventative termite renewal.

 Often, pest control companies will provide termite control packages to maintain your treatments after an infestation.
 If you suspect your home may have a termite infestation, contact us today!